-The Coast track is a well loved walk and there are plenty of resources you can find on the net.
-Here are a few of them that helped me the most:
+The Coast track is a well loved walk and there are plenty of resources and information you can find online.
+Here are a few highlights:

 - NPSW website’s The Coast track info page: link

 - WildWalks has very detailed track notes: link